Class of 2026

 Kweku Akese

-Kweku, the first of our duo of sophomore basses and medical-anthropologist-in-training, hails from the idyllic farmstead of Auburn, Massachusetts.
+Kweku, a sophomore bass and medical-anthropologist-in-training, hails from the idyllic farmstead of Auburn, Massachusetts (which is probably why he loves to sing Yankee Doodle).
 Maybe with his help, the Nassoons can get onto a talent show!
 Or learn how to put on earrings with only eyelash glue—that creativity earned him the title of co-Social Chair.

 Jordan Chi

-Jordan, one of our new redcoat baritones, hails from the seaside of Melbourne, Australia.
+Jordan, one of our two Commonwealth baritones, hails from the salubrious shores of Melbourne, Australia.
 He’s prospectively studying Linguistics at Princeton, and we think it’s to covertly figure out how to shed the accent.
 In any case, his unbridled joy makes him the perfect co-Social Chair.

 David Getz

-David, a new Tenor-Baritone, hails from the electorally-relevant congressional district of Pittston, PA, and is the current group’s token Ginger Nassoon.
-An avid fan of board games and theater, he learned how to spell for his first show at Princeton.
+David, a TB-turned-Tenor 2, hails from the electorally-relevant congressional district of Pittston, PA, and is the current group’s token Ginger Nassoon.
+An avid thespian, he learned how to spell for his first show at Princeton.
 Call that method acting!
 Watch out for David in your inbox, as he’s a co-Tour Manager.

 Jake Miller

-One of our two sophomore TBs hails from the peaceful suburb of Warrenton, VA: Jake Miller.
+Jake, our sophomore TB, hails from the serene suburbs of Warrenton, VA.
 He is bursting onto the singing scene after a brief hiatus following his role as Gustave in the unmitigated disaster of a musical known as Love Never Dies.
 He was only 10 YEARS OLD at the time.
 Can you believe it?
-His storied history in the limelight makes him a strong Social Media Manager.
+His impeccable charisma makes him a strong Social Media Manager and Alumni Liaison.

 Maurice Neuman

 Maurice, our littlest Tenor 1, hails from the bustling metropolis of Chicago.
-In addition to a cappella, you can find Maurice playing the Cello in Opus and not knowing what many seemingly apparent things are!
+In addition to a cappella, you can find Maurice playing the Cello in Opus, providing unsolicited advice on daily sodium intake, and not knowing what many seemingly apparent things are!
 If you ask nicely, he might introduce you to Laufey.
 Ask him about his passion for cycling.

 Miguel Palacios

-Second in our duo of new basses is Miguel, hailing from the Disney-ified paradise of Orlando, Florida.
+Second in our duo of sophomore basses is Miguel, hailing from the Disney-ified paradise of Orlando, Florida.
 In his spare time, he enjoys practicing his stage presence as he leaps onto elevated platforms and stares into the distance intensely.
-If you name a theater song in passing, expect to hear it on piano momentarily… with some notes correct.
+His impressive ability to produce these dramatic poses at will makes him a perfect fit for Performance Director.

 Joey, our sophomore Tenor 2 from the marshy flatlands of Baton Rouge, LA, has revitalized the Soons-Disiac relationship at the cost of not joining the Triangle Club (sorry Charlie!).
-Instead, we hope to see him bring interpretive dance to our repertoire as Performance Director and on-demand brookies to our stomachs as our resident pastry chef.
+Instead, we hope to see him bring exciting new gigs to our schedule as Business Manager and on-demand brookies to our stomachs as our resident pastry chef.